Beating the Blues: Ayurvedic Insights into Emotional Health

-A person who has a high Sadhaka Agni, and thus processes negative emotions quickly: he also may have a memory of a negative situation from ten years ago but this person will think, "That was in the past, and now I'm a different person.
+A person who has a high Sadhaka Agni processes negative emotions quickly.
+He also may have a memory of a negative situation from ten years ago, but this person will think, "That was in the past, and now I'm a different person."
 This person is not affected by the memory because he has a sharper Sadhaka Agni.
-Even right after a traumatic event, that person is able to think, "Whatever has happened has happened, and I'm going to be all right.
+Even right after a traumatic event, this person is able to think, "Whatever has happened has happened, and I'm going to be all right."
 He processes the experience quickly and is able to let it go.

 Q: What causes low Sadhaka Agni in the first place?